rusic/documentation/widgets/v2/menu-sections.md

 # Menu Sections

-Version: >= 7.32.
-Add a menu sections navigation to the page.

-## Overview
+This widget is only compatible with BaseKit Editor **version 7.32 and above**.

-**IMPORTANT: This widget will only work as expected when the menu plugin is activated on the user's account.** This works in conjunction with the [menu](/widgets/v1/menu/) widget.
+**IMPORTANT:** This widget will only work as expected when the menu plugin is activated on the user's account.
+This works in conjunction with the [menu](/widgets/v2/menu/) widget.
 This widget will show a list of menu section links.
 When this link is clicked it will navigate to the relevant sections in the menu.

+## Examples

+## Example usage

 {% highlight django %}
 {% raw %}

-  {{widget('menu', 'thisuniquewidgetname', {})|raw}}
+  {{widget('menusections', 'menusectionsnav', {})|raw}}

 {% endraw %}
 {% endhighlight %}

-<h4>Result</h4>
+#### Resulting HTML:

 {% highlight html %}
 {% raw %}